ASCO: Bristol Myers' anti-BCMA CAR-T tackles multiple myeloma in patients out of options

 “The overall outcome is certainly transformational, with 73% of patients responding,” he added.

-And that’s not all—complete responders, that is, patients whose cancers disappeared after treatment, fared significantly better than the general study population.
+And that’s not all.
+Complete responders, that is, patients whose cancers disappeared after treatment, fared significantly better than the general study population.
 Ide-cel kept cancer at bay for 20.2 months in those patients, more than double the 8.8 months logged for the overall population.
 The duration of response was similar: 19 months for the complete responders versus 10.7 months for the general population.
 Bristol Myers aims to figure out why those patients do so well so it can get ide-cel to the patients most likely to benefit.

 RELATED: With Bristol Myers' latest CAR-T filing, Celgene investors inch closer to payout